1) What is .ca?

 13. Her Majesty the Queen

-16. Government or government entity in Canada
+16. Government or governmental entity in Canada

-17. Trade-mark registered in Canada (by a non-Canadian owner)
+17. Trademark registered in Canada (by a non-Canadian owner)

 18. Official marks registered in Canada